 Enforcement cannot be heavy-handed.
 Rather, the focus should be on practices that promote compliance at both the individual level and campus-wide generating a social norm or care.

 Closure of campus.
-Consideration for closing the campus, moving all classes online and remote work due to a significant surge in COVID-19 is dependent on a number of factors to include state and local public health mandates.
+Consideration for closing the campus, moving all classes online and remote work due to a significant surge in COVID-19 is dependent on a number of factors to include city and county, state, and local public health mandates such as the City & County of Honolulu’s Reopening Strategy.

 Procedure to Handle a Positive COVID-19 Case On Campus